 Nevada -- History

-Overview Donald Drake is a history enthusiast and researcher.
-The collection includes transcribed newspaper articles collected from various historical sources regarding, flumes, logging, fire, the Comstock, earthquakes, storms, and other historical events that have taken place in northern Nevada since the 1850s.
+Donald Drake is a history enthusiast and researcher.
+The collection includes transcribed newspaper articles collected from various historical sources regarding flumes, logging, fires, the Comstock, earthquakes, storms, and other historical events that have taken place in northern Nevada since the 1850s.

 Includes reasons for proposal, general legal principles applicable to the creation of the county, and a county-by-county history of the creation, alteration, and division of Nevada counties.
 The collection contains material from 1974.